Trophy

 TROPHY represents a continuation and amplification of the impact Sally and Natalie and their collaborators have made in regional Australian communities.
 By consistently generating creative outcomes that reflect diverse life experiences, they aim to bring new stories, forms, and genres to local audiences.
 Their track record of community outreach demonstrates a strong and genuine commitment to engaging with and nurturing local talent, thereby fostering a richer cultural environment.

-...My background is one of being a high achiever, growing up in a sports-centric family.
+...My background is one of being a high achiever, growing up in a sporting family.
 Ultimately, I chose the path of an artist, but what fuels my curiosity is what motivates us to strive for excellence.
 While trophies once symbolized success for me, I discovered a deeper fulfillment in connecting with others and effecting change through art not sport.
 It's the power of ideas, narratives, connections, and the expressive physicality of dance to tell stories that resonates for me.

 My aspiration is to draw inspiration from the towns and individuals, the trophy cabinets, ribbons, and honour boards we encounter along the way.
 I know this experience of place and people will evolve and transform the piece into a collaborative endeavour where members of a community become an integral part of the work.
 Be that as duet partners, storytellers, or as co-contributors to the design.
 Let's weave our stories together and create something captivating.
 Our desire to achieve, do our best, individually or as a team and represent who we are and what we are is universal.
 I want the performance to be accessible, whether it is staged on the main street, on a cricket pitch, footy field, basketball court, as the performance space, it’s all possible!
 Natalie Allen, co-creator/performer

-RAWspace 2025
+From RAWspace 2025

 Captivating..raw..fierce...powerful..it was very beautiful... theatrical, sexy, spectacular...evocative..Natalie has as physicality that demands respect..